 David Grabbe, asserting that the eight signs in the Book of John form a chiasm (where the first element corresponds to the last element, the second element to the second-to-the-last one, etc.) analyses the first and eighth signs.
 The first sign corrected t. . .

 Martin Collins, reviewing the significance of Christ's final post-Resurrection sayings, "Feed My sheep" (appearing thrice) and "Follow me" (appearing twice), emphasizes that these words apply to all of God's called-out ones).
 We have a . . .

 As Israel comes to itself, God will gently re-gather His people from their exile, an event which will make reconciliation available to the entire world.

 The penultimate parable of Matthew 13 uses the illustration with which Christ's disciples were very familiar: fishing in the Sea of Galilee.
-Martin Collins explains that this parable focuses on the equity of God's judgment.

 The apostle Andrew is a sterling example of humble service.
-Martin Collins takes what little we know about this early Christian and shows how Andrew's character should encourage the average Christian.
+Through Scripture contains only a little about him, his character should encourage us all.

 The church constitutes Christ's treasure, hidden in the world, purchased and redeemed with Christ's blood.
 The Pearl of Great Price depicts a rich merchant (Christ), the only one who had the means to redeem His church.
 The Dragnet symbolizes the scope of G. . .